|

 Evolution by Transformation, Expansion and Contraction) (Benard E., Lèbre S.,

-evolutionary analytical solutions of genetic motifs based on substitution,
+to determine evolutionary analytical solutions of genetic motifs based on

 Australasian Journal of Combinatorics 86(2),